 Flavored with fresh rosemary, this salad is perfect for a summer outing.

-After combining ingredients, cover and chill for two hours before serving.
+After combining ingredients, cover and chill for 2 hours before serving.

 Blue cheese is this salad's secret ingredient.